Online Quote Call Now

 The HMRC’s argument against the ban, which centred around ending the use of red diesel being impracticable, was rejected by the European Court of Justice.

-HMRC’s concerns are shared by a number of prominent sailing organisations including British Marine, who claim that there are a range of reasons why using white diesel in pleasure craft simply isn’t feasible.
+HMRC’s concerns are shared by several prominent sailing organisations including British Marine, who claim that there are a range of reasons why using white diesel in pleasure craft simply isn’t feasible.
 This is due to the uneconomical and unreasonable costs associated with refitting waterside fuelling stations for white diesel use, in addition to the significant environmental impact and numerous health and safety concerns.

 The Irish Sailing Association has also voiced its concerns about the ban, pointing out that the lack of existing infrastructure for the dispensing of white diesel on Ireland’s southeast and west coasts will likely lead to boats running out of fuel.
 These risks to life and the additional strain on emergency services could in turn lead to fewer boats attempting the trip.